Another Word For TAKEN_AWAY

 snatched

-Adjective : (originally LGBT slang) Good-looking.
+Adjective : (originally LGBTQ slang) Good-looking.

 expelled

-Verb : To eject or erupt.
+Verb : (transitive) To eject.

 Verb : (transitive) To remove from membership.